turingschool-examples/whats-cookin-api/README.md

 # whats-cookin-api

-This repo was created to be used with the wc-refactor-tractor project.
+This repo was created to be used with the whats cookin project.

 ## Set Up